A Black principal was accused of embracing critical race theory in the classroom. He’s now out of a job.

 Whitfield told The Post that he wants to continue working in a career related to education.
 He hopes his response can be an example to educators who might feel pressured over issues concerning equity and race in schools.

 “You have to fight.
 That’s just what it is.
 You owe it to yourself to fight,” he said.
-“It’s a crazy time, but I’m hopeful, I’m hopeful.”
+“It’s a crazy time, but I’m hopeful; I’m hopeful.”

 Hannah Natanson and Katie Shepherd contributed to this report.